-Jason Blum and his Blumhouse Productions have only tightened their grasp over the horror corner of the box office in 2018.
+Revenge may be a dish best served cold, but in Hollywood, it’s a dish best re-heated and re-served.
+Jason Blum continues to tighten his grasp over the horror corner of the box office in 2018.
 While Truth or Dare received tepid reviews, it still grossed just north of $40 million on a tiny $3.5 million production budget earlier in April (Box Office Mojo, nd).
 Later this year Blumhouse still has the latest Halloween sequel to release.

-Produced through Blumhouse Tilt, Leigh Whannell’s latest directorial effort, Upgrade, was inexplicably given a pretty small theatrical release back in June.
-It was only available in a handful of Canadian theatres for about a week in July in spite of a strong critical response.
-Nonetheless Upgrade is now available on streaming platforms.
+Produced through Blumhouse Tilt, Leigh Whannell’s latest directorial effort, Upgrade, received a criminally small theatrical release.
+Though critics embraced it, only a handful of Canadian theatres showed Upgrade.
+Fortunately Upgrade is now available on streaming platforms.

 Upgrade is a sci-fi/horror ‘upgrading’ of 1970’s exploitation-style revenge films.
-Set in a future where technology is integrated into virtually all aspects of life, Grey Trace is paralyzed and his wife murdered by a group of thugs.
-Despite being a technophobe, Grey allows himself to be implanted with an experimental computer chip called STEM that integrates with his central nervous system.
-Now ‘upgraded’ and able to walk, Grey uses This virtual assistant to find and take revenge on his wife’s killers.
+Whannel sets his action in a future where technology is integrated into all aspects of life.
+A group of thugs paralyze technophobe Grey Trace murder his wife.
+A tech guru offers Grey a chance for revenge.
+He implants Grey with an experimental computer chip called STEM that integrates with his central nervous system.
+Now ‘upgraded’ and able to walk, Grey uses this virtual assistant to take revenge on his wife’s killers.

 Whannell Gives Exploitation Films An ‘Upgrade’

-Earlier this year, Eli Roth’s remake of the 1970’s vigilante classic Death Wish was greeted with collective shrugs from filmgoers.
+Earlier this year, filmgoers greeted Eli Roth’s remake of the 1970’s vigilante classic Death Wish with collective shrugs.
 Part of its failure was a matter of timing.
-With gun violence debates raging in the public sphere, no one was probably clamouring to re-visit Death Wish.
-It didn’t help that Roth offered a tone-deaf, straight-faced remake, completely failing to read the broader sociopolitical mood relative to the original film’s 1970’s origins.
+With gun violence debates raging in the public sphere, no one was clamouring to re-visit Death Wish.
+It didn’t help that Roth offered a tone-deaf, straight-faced remake.
+Generally, horror fans don’t appreciate Roth for his subtlety.
+Not surprisingly then, he failed to read the broader sociopolitical mood relative to the original’s 1970’s origins.

 Whannell doesn’t just ‘upgrade’ the vigilante exploitation film with its incorporation of technology.

-But where Roth failed, writer and director Leigh Whannell shows a much keener sense of how to adapt the premise for our current times.
-Whannell just doesn’t ‘upgrade’ the vigilante exploitation film with its incorporation of technology.
-Upgrade shifts the focus from violent street crime, instead opting to incorporate ideas that include the dangers of artificial intelligence, the military-industrial complex, and tech corporations.
+But writer and director Leigh Whannell shows a much keener sense of how to adapt the premise for our current times.
+Whannell doesn’t just ‘upgrade’ the vigilante movie with its incorporation of technology.
+Upgrade shifts the focus away from violent street crime.
+Instead he opts to look at the dangers of artificial intelligence, the military-industrial complex, and tech corporations.
 Rather than deviantizing poverty or minority groups, Whannell updates the villains of vigilante films for our political times.

 Kinetic Violence and Sense of Humour Save Upgrade

 Aside from Whannell’s shift in the genre villain, Upgrade is a largely formulaic example of the vigilante film.
-Most of the genre’s familiar conventions are here including the obligatory scene where the protagonist truly discovers that the law will never bring him justice.
-But Whannell seemingly embraces some of these formulaic narrative devices, adopting an ‘if it ain’t broke’ approach to Upgrade that works.
-Revenge thrillers have remained popular for a reason and, like the best of them, Upgrade expertly exploits audience frustration with injustice.
+Most of the genre’s familiar conventions are present.
+There’s the obligatory scene where the protagonist learns that the law can’t bring him justice.
+If it seems formulaic, it’s perhaps owing to Whannel’s ‘if it ain’t broke’ approach to Upgrade that works.
+Revenge thrillers are popular for a reason.
+Like the best of the sub-genre, Upgrade expertly exploits audience frustration with injustice.

 Upgrade is aided in this regard by Whannell’s kinetic fusion of violence and humour.

-Upgrade is aided in this regard by Whannell’s kinetic fusion of violence and humour.
+To his credit, Whannell offers up a kinetic fusion of violence and humour in Upgrade.
 Undoubtedly drawing on his history with the Saw franchise, Whannell delivers some wickedly fun scenes of vengeance.
-Bones are broken and blood gushed in inventively choreographed set pieces.
+Whannell choreographs bone-breaking and blood-gushing in several inventive set pieces.
 Whannell also managed to pack on a few moments of suspense into his hyper-violent flick.
 Perhaps most impressively is that Whannell puts this all together without ever betraying the film’s relatively low budget.